NikitzaInc/Forge-operator/README.md

 - how to work with files

 Sorry for the bad translation in some places, english is not my native language and sometimes i can be wrong.
-If you don't understand some parts of my code or how smth works, feel free to contact me: nikitzacompany@gmail.com or Nikitza#1663 on Discord.
+If you don't understand some parts of my code or how smth works, feel free to contact me: nikitzacompany@gmail.com or @nikitzainc on Discord.
 I understand that my code sometimes looks very stupid, but I don't understand how to make some things better.
 Full description about how bot works you can find in first comment in main.py